-The financial statements of BAM Construct UK Limited (the Company) and of its subsidiaries (together the Group) have been prepared on a going concern basis as the Directors have concluded that the Company and Group will continue in operational existence and meet its liabilities as they fall due for at least the period of their assessment which is to 30 June 2022.
+The financial statements of BAM Construct UK Limited (the Company) and of its subsidiaries (together the Group) have been prepared on a going concern basis as the Directors have concluded that the Company and Group will continue in operational existence and meet its liabilities as they fall due for the period of their assessment which is to 30 June 2023.

-The Company has net current assets of £112.8m and net assets of £145.0m.
-The Company meets its day to day working capital requirements through the cash retained in the Group (at year end £80.7m) and through access to its other cash pooling balances held with the Royal BAM Group (at year end £182.2m).
-The Company and Group do not have any bank debt or other external borrowings or facilities.
-The
+The Group has net current assets of £113.7m and net assets of £159.5m.
+The Company meets its day to day working capital requirements through the cash retained in the Group (at year end £83.8m) and through access to its other cash pooling balances held with the Royal BAM Group (at year end £193.6m).